 Heavy combination vehicle - HC

 - is a prime mover with a single semi-trailer that has a GVM greater than nine tonnes plus any unladen converter dolly

-- or a rigid motor vehicle that is towing a trailer that has a GVM greater than nine tonnes plus any unladen converter dolly.
+- or a rigid motor vehicle that is towing a trailer that has a ATM greater than nine tonnes plus any unladen converter dolly.

 A multi combination vehicle - MC (road train)